Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/contacts-values-attach.md

 Attaching a Contact to a Value sets the Value's `contactId` to that Contact's ID.
 The Contact "has" that Value.
 In a checkout Transaction specifying the same `contactId` will have all applicable Values for the Contact applied to the Transaction.

-Note, attaching a generic Value is currently deprecated as Lightrail is in the process of updating this functionality.
-Please [contact us](mailto:hello@lightrail.com) for more information.
+Note, attaching a generic Value is currently deprecated as we're in the process of updating this functionality.
+Please [let us know](mailto:hello@lightrail.com) for more information on the changes.

 + Parameter
     + id (string) - the ID of the Contact to attach Value to.